-Rett has already been reversed in the lab, but before it can be replicated in people we need to make sure the therapies are safe and effective.
+Rett has already been reversed in the lab, but before it can be replicated in people, researchers need to be sure that therapies are safe and effective.
 Too much MeCP2 protein can be as bad as too little; the level needs to be ‘just right.’
-Our first research strand is funding the work of Dr Stuart Cobb, who aims to control the amount of MeCP2 delivered by gene therapies very precisely.
-His Edinburgh team is using a range of cutting edge technologies: from ‘big data’ computer science, to gene manipulation and design control mechanisms that allow healthy MeCP2 to be delivered to Rett patients without damaging side-effects.
-Work which we have previously supported through RSRT’s Gene Therapy Consortium at RSRT which led to the development of the AVXS-201 Rett clinical trial protocol by AveXis, a Novartis company.
-Find out more about UK based gene therapy work on the Cobb lab’s website here.
+For many years we have funded work of the Gene Therapy Consortium at RSRT which led to the development of the AVXS-201 Rett clinical trial protocol by Novartis Gene Therapies.
+Since 2017, we have largely funded second generation gene therapy work at the Cobb lab at the University of Edinburgh.